‘A Mystery At Lili Villa’ by Arathi Menon: Blog Tour Review of A South Asian Middle-Grade Mystery

 This post uses affiliate links and I may receive a small commission for purchases made through my links at no additional cost to you.

-Today Iām excited to participate in the Book Tour for A Mystery at Lili Villa by Arathi Menon hosted by Lonely Pages Book Tours!
+Today I’m excited to participate in the Book Tour for A Mystery at Lili Villa by Arathi Menon hosted by Lonely Pages Book Tours!
 A Mystery at Lili Villa is a Middle-Grade Mystery set in Kerala, India and it was published on July 31, 2021, from Yali Books.

-- Title: A Mystery At Lili Villa
+A Mystery at Lili Villa tour schedule

 Cousins Arj, Tam, and Mira are spending their summer vacation in Elathoor, a little village in Kerala when their family home, Lili Villa, is broken into and some jewelry is stolen.
 The Terrific Three set out to solve the mystery but soon discover that there is no shortage of suspects.
 Is it Pinching Kodavis or Dumdumchecchi, the milking lady?
 Is it the mean fisherwoman who starves the cat or the retired nurse who owns a luxury car?
 Or is it Mani with his upside-down Russian secret?
 Who could the thief possibly be?